 I used DakotaPost for the forwarding address requirement.
 I recommend them because they have a nice physical location in Sioux Falls where you can walk in and sign up on the spot, with no need for getting a USPS authorization form notarized like you would be required to if signing up with other services online.
 Although DakotaPost’s website pushes their more expensive virtual mailbox service that allows you to see your mail online, they also do simple mail forwarding starting at $155/year.

 I actually tried another service first, called Traveling Mailbox.
 They’re fantastic and possibly the best deal (given my needs) for this kind of remote mailbox service.
-I already had a NC address with them, and signed up for a second address in SD, expecting to cancel the first account after becoming a SD resident.
+I already had a North Carolina address with them, and signed up for a second address in SD, expecting to cancel the first account after becoming an SD resident.
 Well, I’m glad I didn’t cancel it beforehand because the SD DMV rejected my Traveling Mailbox address due to a legal requirement about them not maintaining a physical presence in the state.
-The helpful woman I spoke to at the Sioux Falls DMV recommended a couple alternative companies that always gave her the paperwork she needed on the first try: DakotaPost and Your Best Address.
+The helpful woman I spoke to at the Sioux Falls DMV recommended a couple of alternative companies that always gave her the paperwork she needed on the first try: DakotaPost and Your Best Address.
 She preferred DakotaPost.